dylanwulf/Programming-Languages-Final-Project/README.md

 function which returns a ratio of the number of computer player moveable pieces by the number of opponent's moveable pieces.
 Our research indicated that this evaluation function yielded the highest chance of success.
-Finally, the Alpha-Beta pruning algorithm determined whether it was possible for a branch to be a better choice than a current one.
-If it was not, then that branch would not be explored.
+Finally, the Alpha-Beta pruning algorithm determined whether it was possible for a branch's minimum node to be higher than an already-explored branch's minimum.
+If not, then the branch can be 'pruned' - no longer searched.